-Bally continued to grow in the 70′s.
-They entered the casino business once Atlantic City legalized gambling, and opened up their first casino Park Place Casino and Hotel on December 29th 1979.
+Bally continued to grow in the 70’s.
+They entered the casino business once Atlantic City legalized gambling on elite competitions and other gambling games, and opened up their first casino Park Place Casino and Hotel on December 29th 1979.
 During this time company head William O’Donnell was forced to resign do to alleged links to organized crime.

 Also in the 1970’s Bally made an entry into the growing home computer market by releasing the Bally Home Library Computer in 1977.
 The Bally Home Library Computer quickly was renamed the Bally Professional Arcade, and eventually renamed again to the Bally Astrocade.
 The Bally Astrocade had BASIC programing and featured 256 colors, and was released to compete with the very popular Atari 2600 console.
 Unfortunately the Bally Astrocade suffered the fate of many gaming systems in the mid 80’s do to the video game crash in 1983, and the Bally Astrocade was discontinued by 1985.
 This was Bally’s only attempt to make a home console.